 Now is the time to ramp up your investments in your retirement accounts.
-That could mean maxing out your 401(k) contributions and/or opening another retirement account, such as an IRA.
+That could mean maxing out your 401(k) contributions and/or opening another retirement account, like an IRA.
 The more you stash away now, the more comfortable you’ll be in retirement.

 3. Pay off your high-interest debt

-For some, taking on debt is unavoidable, especially for big-ticket items such as a home or new vehicle.
-If you have debt, you’ll want to prioritize your payments by focusing on high-interest debt first and then shifting your focus to low-interest debt.
+For some, taking on debt is unavoidable, especially for big-ticket items like a home or new vehicle.
+If you have debt, you’ll want to prioritize your payments by focusing on high-interest debt first, then shifting your focus to low-interest debt.

 It also may be a good time to revisit your emergency savings fund.
-If your living expenses have increased over the years, make sure your fund has increased as well so you have enough saved to cover three to six months of expenses.
+If your living expenses have increased over the years, make sure your fund has increased as well, so that you have enough saved to cover three to six months of expenses.

 4. Open a 529 if you have kids